jalovisko/LatticeQuery/README.md

 The `lattce_scripts` directory includes a few more examples.

+## Known issues
+Sometimes the modeling would fail with an error like `Brep: command not done`.
+This is often solved by passing a float argument to the function rather than an integer one.
+You can also try to increase the unit cell size, let's say, 10 times, and then scale it down 10 times.

 # CadQuery

 This section is an intoduction to CadQuery - the library we used to implement our tool.
 This is relevant only if you intend to contribute to this repository.